gouverneurp/eVAS/README.md

 # Known Issues

 - Pressing the Caps Lock key may cause the application to crash on certain versions of MacOS.
-The problem is known for eVAS and is strongly related to tkinter not working properly in combination with pynput.
+This problem is known for eVAS and is strongly related to tkinter not working properly with pynput.
+The current solution is to avoid pressing the key on MacOS.

 # Used resources
 The application icon (<picture><img src="./images/icon.png?raw=true" width="12"/></picture>) is free to use and can be found at the following [link](https://de.freepik.com/icon/schlecht_10012613#fromView=search&term=pain+rating&page=1&position=16&track=ais).